 - Quitting smoking , if a smoker

 Gardasil, a vaccine used to prevent cervical cancer for girls and women between ages 9 and 26, is also approved to prevent vaginal cancer.
-Gardasil helps prevent infection from the four most common strains (types) of HPV.
+Gardasil helps prevent infection from the four most common strains or types of HPV.
 The vaccine does not protect people who are already infected with HPV.
-Learn more about the HPV vaccine .